Key-Roh/Key-Roh.github.io/publications.md

 ### Peer-Reviewed Journal Articles (in English)

 - Kim, Chan-Song, and Gi-Woo Roh.
+2025.
 “The More the Worse: An Effect of Childcare on Parents’ Environmental Attitudes.” *Social Science Quarterly* 106(3): e70018.

+- Roh, Gi-Woo, and Hee-Joon Kim.
+2025.
+“The Rise of the South Korean Alt-Right: The ‘Silent Counter-Revolution’ of Young Men.” *Journal of Youth Studies*, forthcoming.

 <br>